Gonzaga Hosts John R. Rogers High Students for Immersion Program

 “I am more convinced that college is for me and is a good idea,” one student wrote of the experience.

-Sixteen rising 9th and 10th grade John R. Rogers High School students applied to participate in the program.
-As part of the intake process, applicants were asked to share which part of their identity is most important to them, and why.
-During the three-day program, youth engaged in a personal narrative course, taught by Gonzaga professors Juliane Mora and Jeff Dodd, exploring themes including identity, becoming, and overcoming.
+As part of the intake process, the youths were asked to share which part of their identity is most important to them, and why.
+The personal narrative course, taught by Gonzaga professors Juliane Mora and Jeff Dodd, then explored themes such as identity, becoming and overcoming.

-A major highlight was rafting down the Spokane River, guided by Gonzaga Outdoors staff and students.
-This shared experience allowed for trust building, stepping out of comfort zones, outdoor education, and a whole lot of fun!
-What started as a shy and nervous group of strangers, became a playful and lively group of friends.
-Finally, the event concluded with a family dinner at John R. Rogers High School where two Catalyst participants shared their personal stories of who they want to become and their plans to achieve their goals for the future.
+Another highlight was rafting the Spokane River, guided by Gonzaga Outdoors staff Dave Gilbert and Matt Edenfield.
+The shared experience involved trust building, stepping out of comfort zones, outdoor education, and plenty of fun.
+A shy and nervous group became a playful and lively group of friends.

 The program wrapped up with a family dinner at the high school, where two Catalyst participants shared their stories of who they want to become and their plans to achieve their goals.